Deborah JonesOwner & Founder - Positive Pathways

-Xanthelasma are soft or hard yellow patches on the inside corners of your eyelids.
-They’re made up of cholestrol that’s under your skin.
-They are harmless, if you’re bothered by the way they look, we offer a treatments that can get rid of them.
+Xanthelasma are soft or hard yellow fatty bumps on the inside corners of your eyelids.
+They can be associated with high cholesterol, they are a accumulation of fatty deposits.
+They are harmless, if you’re bothered by the way they look, we offer a treatments that can remove of them.

 You may have high levels of cholesterol or other fats in your blood.
-It’s also possible to get it even if your cholestrol levels are normal.
+It’s also possible to have xanthelasma even if your cholestrol levels are normal.

 Most people with xanthelasma are middle aged or older.
 It’s more common in women than in men.

 It is recommended to seek advice from a GP prior to arranging a consultation